FlowFuse/website/src/blog/2023/07/how-to-build-a-secure-opc-ua-server-for-plcs-in-node-red.md

     - flowforge
     - node-red
 ---
 This article is the second part of a series of OPC-UA content.
 In our previous article, we explained some basic concepts of OPC-UA as they apply to building a server in Node-RED, then walked through how to deploy an example OPC-UA Server.
-In this OPC-UA article, we will build on the foundation of our previous article and create a fully custom OPA-UA Server that creates an information model for data coming from a PLC.
+In this article, we will build on the foundation of our previous article and create a fully custom secure OPC-UA Server that creates an information model based on data coming from a PLC.
 <!--more-->
 # Table of contents
 1. [Introduction](#introduction)